 Stewart receives relatively the same small stipend he started with as head boys and girls track and cross country coach 15 years ago.
 He is a proud Heidelberg alum.
 Just check out the tattoo on his lower right calf.
 You can also find him in an official’s shirt running the clock for Berg’s home basketball games, just as his father did for 50 years before him.
 Head over to his house on a Sunday evening in the summer and you might find a handful of runners finishing their workout and cooling down in the family pool.
-Truly, Stewart Behm is one of the good guys in sport....not just for helping save the life of one of his athletes, but for being a role model, mentor, and inspiration to so many runners in the community.
+Truly, Stewart Behm is one of the good guys in sport....not just for helping save the life of one of his athletes, but for being a role model,

 Another good guy in sports is Jon LeCrone, Commissioner of the Horizon League in Indianapolis.
 LeCrone was in Salt Lake City following the tiny Butler Bulldogs regional tournament games when I paid a visit to their headquarters a few weeks ago at 201 S. Capitol Avenue.
 Their board room was temporarily transformed into a “war room” with interns busily sorting final four tickets for Lucas Oil Stadium located three doors down from the League headquarters.
 How convenient.